gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 ### The Encoder/Decoder Network Design

-Lets restrict our attention to a common pattern in neural network design.
+Let's restrict our attention to a common pattern in neural network design.
 A little old school, perhaps, but still elegant, this pattern combines two powerhouses of deep learning, an encoder and a decoder, via composition to produce our net,
 $$
 x\mapsto  {\bf Decoder}({\bf Encoder}(x)).
 $$